lz7fd/Reasoning_is_a_Modality/README.md

 ```
 bash c-4-pretrain_stage_1.sh
 ```
 Depends on the hardware, GPU memory < 150gb needs to reduce the batch size.
-Different hardware has different speeds, may be very fast or super slow, very very slow, and compile optimization might take a very long time. stage 2 pretrain:
+Different hardware has different speeds, may be very fast (5-10 hrs) or super slow (100hrs+), and compile optimization might take a very long time. stage 2 pretrain:
 ```
 bash c-d-4-pretrain_stage_2.sh